wp-plugins/nextgen-facebook/readme.txt

 * For posts and pages, if no excerpt text has been entered, the content text is used to define the Open Graph description meta property value.
 If you generally don't use excerpts, and your content does not rely on shortcodes or plugins to render its text, you may uncheck the "Apply Content Filters" option.

-* If you don't use the `[ngfb /]` shortcode, you can uncheck the "Enable Shortcode" option (the default is unchecked).
+* If you don't use the `[ngfb/]` shortcode, you can uncheck the "Enable Shortcode" option (the default is unchecked).

 == Advanced Usage ==